This is just a link to the “Pinhole and Gum Grafting” Page

 Dr. Burke is certified in Ozone Therapy from the American College of Integrative Medicine and Dentistry.
 We use a state of the art medical grade ozone generator manufactured by Longevity Resources, which produces ultra-pure, contaminant free ozone from pure oxygen.

 We are a family practice and we love seeing kids.
-We see kids older than 12 years old.
-Kija, our office manager, Geena our assistant and I are mothers with young children and we understand how important it is for children to have a positive experience at the dentist.
-In addition, Natalie our dental assistant and Jamie our Hygienist are young ladies with great empathy to kids.
+Dr Burke and Dr Jumtina see kids all ages.
+We understand how important it is for children to have a positive experience at the dentist.
+Our team has a great empathy to kids.
 When you and your child come for your first visit and examination, we will cover good hygiene practices that you can do as a parent to help improve your child’s overall dental health.
 A good diet is necessary for oral health, and it is important to start emphasizing the influence of a proper diet early on in your child's life.
 We’ll teach you how to brush and floss your child's teeth.
 You can watch a video where I am brushing my daughter's teeth.

 It is our goal to help your child avoid preventable cavities.
 Your child’s primary teeth are very important in the preparation and establishment of their permanent teeth.
 It is vital that your child’s primary teeth are left in until they are naturally lost.
 Primary teeth serve three main roles: They support the permanent teeth by saving space, they help your children chew their food properly, and they aid in the progress of speech development.